ThDilos/ThDilos.Fox.Origin/For Server Admin.md

 2. Frame rate dropping, this should not be Server's fault.
 (I'm not so sure) Rendering happens locally right?
    2.1 Your PC hardwares might be the problem here.
    2.2 Some mod conflicting shenanigans.
 This Fox Origin is using a lot of **Different types** of Origin powers.
 It is _VERY_ susceptible to mod interference.
+      Here are a list of known mods that can cause massive lag when use with this origin:
+         1. Embeddium [FORGE] (For in a server, inconsistently some people would get extreme lag when they **get near a player with this origin** until crash)
+         2. Entity Culling [FORGE] (A player with this origin might experience lag caused by log spam, but might not happen all the time?)

 ### Optional Powers
 Optional Powers are seperated from the Main Fox Origin, because they are **inconsistent**.